sghiassy/StateKit/README.md

                                                 },
                                                 @"exitState":^(SKStateChart *sc) {
                                                     // remove loading spinner
-                                                }},
-                                        @"errorView":@{
-                                                @"enterState":^(SKStateChart *sc) {
-                                                    // tell the view to show the error view },
-                                                @"exitState":^(SKStateChart *sc) {
-                                                    // dealloc error view objects
-                                                },
-                                                @"userPressedRetryButton":^(SKStateChart *sc) {
-                                                    [sc goToState:@"loading"];
-                                                }}
-                                        }
-                                }};
+                                                }}}}};

 SKStateChart *stateChart = stateChart = [[SKStateChart alloc] initWithStateChart:chart];
 ```

 The above StateChart would produce a tree structure like the following

 <img title="Quick Example Tree Structure" src="http://lnk.ghiassy.com/1EcWQOW" width="400" />

+The story of what happens in this particular state chart is as follows:

 The state chart always start with `root` as the current state.
-As we enter the `root` state, the directive in the `enterState` of the `root` state says to go to state `loading`.
-As the state chart enters the `loading` state we fetch data from the api and render the spinner to the view.
+As we enter the `root` state, this chart has an `enterState` block in the `root` state and is therefor run.
+In the `enterState` there is code directing the state chart to the `loading` state.
+As the state chart traverses into the `loading` state, the state chart runs the `loading` state's `enterState` block where we fetch data from the api and render the spinner to the view.

-What's nice is that when your api code responds with success, we can transition the app to show the new data by simply sending the appropriate message to the state chart.
-In this example we would simply do `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
-This would transition the state chart from the `loading` state to the `regularView` state.
+When the api responds successfully we send the appropriate message to the state chart `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
+The state chart would lookup the appropriate message handler and run the correlating block.
+In this example, the block directs the state chart to traverse to the `regularView` state.

-As we perform this state transition from `loading` state to `regularView` state we can cleanly take care of allocating and deallocating objects with high levels of precision.
+As the state chart traverse from the `loading` state to the `regularView` state, we can cleanly take care of alloc/deallcing objects with a high-level of precision.
 As we exit the `loading` state we clean up the loading UI and as we enter the `regularView` state we setup the appropriarte UI.

 ## Documentation